hanabi/hanabi.github.io/README.md

 * Sometimes, a player will have two critical cards in a row on chop that will require two separate clues to save.
 In this situation, the two preceding players should realize that this is happening and both issue clues before it rotates around to that player.
 However, sometimes it falls to only one player to somehow save TWO cards.
 * One tool to solve the problem is to make a number clue to a card that is NOT the chop.
 This generally only works if the card is a 1 or a 5.
-* If the card clued is a 1 AND all of the 1s have already been played, the player should think: "Why was I clued a 1 when all of the 1s are already on the board?
+* If the card clued is a 1 AND all of the 1s have already been played, the player should think: "Why was I clued a 1 when all of the 1s are already played?
 Oh, the cards behind the 1 must be critical, so I should try to give a decent clue if possible, or discard the 1."
 * After the chop move clue, the player should consider ALL of the cards to the right of the 1 like they have been touched with an "invisible" clue and therefore never discard them.
 (Thus, if you clued a 1 on someone's newest slot, it would chop move the entire rest of the hand.)
 * Once a card has been chop moved and is no longer in danger of being discarded, it is treated as an already-clued card with regards to new clues given to that hand.